WSRW presents plunder concerns in UN human rights side-event

 Last year, Western Sahara Resource Watch in cooperation with Sahara Thawra, submitted a report to the Human Rights Council, underlining that Morocco’s continuous exploitation of Western Sahara’s ample natural resources violates international law for failing to take into account the wishes and the interests of the territory, the Saharawi people.

 According to international law, the Saharawi people have a right to be heard on economic activities taking place in their country, should consent to and benefit from them.
-But Morocco has never consulted the Saharawi, and benefits stemming from natural resource exploitation flow back to Morocco’s treasury.
+But Morocco has never obtained the consent from the Saharawi, and benefits stemming from natural resource exploitation flow back to Morocco’s treasury.
 Jobs rooted in the illegal exploitation, are overall given to Moroccan settlers, lured into the territory with tax exemptions and lower living costs.

 “It is the nexus between the pillage of natural resources in Western Sahara coupled with the introduction of settlers from Morocco - now substantially outnumbering the Saharawi population - that is the gravest concern for impeding the work, civic participation and social circumstances of the Saharawi people in the occupied part of the territory,” states the WSRW-Thawra report.